solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 </SolanaCodeGroup>

-## How to sign and verify messages with wallets
+## How to sign และ verify messages with wallets

-The primary function of a keypair is to sign messages and enable verification of the signature.
+The primary function of a keypair is to sign messages และ enable verification of the signature.
 Verification of a signature allows the recipient to be sure that the data was signed by the owner of a specific private key.